-A key characteristic of a healthy community is the presence of a strong arts sector.
+A key characteristic of a healthy community is the presence of a strong, inclusive arts sector.
 Recognizing the important role arts, culture and creative expression play in enhancing the quality of life throughout the region, the Foundation invests in the growth and sustainability of arts and culture organizations in the greater Sacramento region.
-The way people experience the arts is also changing as our region continues to become more diverse, requiring new, integrative methods to engage and develop new art audiences.
-How are local arts institutions responding to these changes?
-Are smaller arts organizations thriving?
-How do we work together to foster artistic exchange and partnerships between organizations?
-These are all questions we aim to answer as we work to Transform the Creative Economy.

-We believe that by focusing on collaboration, board development, savvy fundraising, and the cultivation of new audiences, the creative sector will become even more vibrant, nimble and resilient.
-With the Foundation’s leadership in Transforming the Creative Economy, it is crucial for arts organizations to innovate, diversify and build board capacity and develop new audiences to demonstrate their responsiveness to the needs of our evolving community.
-By emphasizing these factors, we believe our local cultural economy will continue to thrive, becoming a more vital reflection of this community’s uniqueness and preparing the sector for the next wave of changes inevitably facing our region.
+We believe it is crucial for arts organizations to innovate, diversify, and develop new audiences to demonstrate their responsiveness to the needs of our evolving community.
+By emphasizing these factors, we believe our local cultural economy will become a more vital reflection of this community’s uniqueness and we believe it will be better prepared to meet the need's of our region's future.

 Large, mainstream organizations nationwide are encountering declining audiences, as significant barriers keep potential audiences from attending performances.
 Compounding those challenges, local arts education in public schools is underfunded, shrinking the pipeline for future audiences because research has shown that adults who attended live performing arts as children are three to four times more likely to attend an arts activity as an adult.

-Through a multi-year grant to help develop the City of Sacramento's Arts, Culture & Creative Economy Plan, we have helped steer the future of the arts ecosystem throughout the Sacramento region.
+Through a multi-year grant to help develop the City of Sacramento's Arts, Culture & Creative Economy Plan, Creative Edge, and our service on its Steering Committee, we have helped steer the future of a more equitable arts ecosystem throughout the Sacramento region.
 Similarly, our $100,000 grant to seed the Sacramento Arts Education Consortium is helping ensure creative education is a sustained and integral part of the region's future – and that art and creative expression play a critical role in the lives of area young people.

-Our investments in the Sacramento region's creative community aim to encourage collaboration between traditional and emerging arts groups, and build arts organizations’ marketing and stewardship capacities to ensure organizational stability.
+Our investments in the Sacramento region's creative community aim to ensure equity, encourage collaboration between traditional and emerging arts groups, and build arts organizations’ capacities to ensure organizational stability.
 Additionally, they aim to grow future audiences – and artists – by supporting early arts exposure in schools through local arts organizations.

 The Foundation raised $40,000 at a fundraising performance to launch the Dennis Mangers Fund for Young Performing Artists.

-Toward those ends, we have granted nearly $214,000 from our Transforming the Creative Economy grant opportunity to support local arts programs that respond to the changing needs of the region’s creative community.
+Toward those ends, we have granted nearly $250,000 from our Transforming the Creative Economy grant opportunities to support local arts programs that respond to the changing needs of the region’s creative community.
 The grants create new pipelines for the next arts audiences, donors, supporters, and leaders, strengthen the capacity of arts organizations, and foster new and innovative opportunities for arts exposure experiences.

-Additionally, hundreds of low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of ten grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
+Additionally, hundreds of low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
 These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.
-The $40,000 in initial funding for the program was raised at a performance celebrating the Fund and its namesake.

 Fellowship honors local force in arts community